Should I get life insurance if I’m covered through work?

 Lack of control

 Another disadvantage is that the plan sponsors (i.e. the employer or the organization) or even the insurance company can change the plan anytime they choose or even discontinue it altogether.
 Because you are sharing a plan among others in a group, it cannot be tailored to meet your own unique needs.
+There may be exclusions for medical conditions that you may have.

 Group life insurance is dependent on an individual’s affiliation with the group.
 Just because one particular job includes insurance, there’s no guarantee that the next one will.
 If you find yourself in a position where you need to purchase life insurance once you make a career change, your premiums are likely to be much higher by then as you are a little older and more expensive to insure from an underwriting perspective.
-When you retire, you may also lose coverage.

 Lastly, depending on how your employer structured the benefit fees, you might need to pay taxes on the payout.